jitsedesmet/thesis/_papers/thesis-report/chapters/semantic-web.typ

 // Graph
 A triple exists in the context of a named graph, and when no graph is provided, the triple exists in the `defaultgraph`.
-When adding a graph to each triple, we define a @rdf entry as a quad: `<s, p, o, g>`.
+When adding a graph to each triple, we define an @rdf entry as a quad: `<s, p, o, g>`.
 In this work, we will always work in the default graph as a simplification.
 We can make this simplification because Solid does not rely on graphs, and adding them would be a nuance.